ngs1810/Mosaic-All/README.md

    - Installation of MosaicHunter, MosaicForecast, GATK (Mutect2 and HC)
    - Panel of Of Normals (for Mutect2); see (need to include link to Mutect2 page)

-3. Output directory: To store
+3. Output directory: To store all final outputs

 ### Part B: Analysis for somatic mosaicism (M3 pipeline)
 ### Part C: Analysis for parental gonosomal mosaicims (pGoM)